cis3296f22/001-connect4group2/README.md

 # 🎮 ConnectFour

 An in-progress project aiming to recreate the classic gameplay of connect four on your device.

+# TABLE OF CONTENT

+- How to run
+- How to contribute
+- How to build

 # 💻 How to run
 Provide here instructions on how to use your application.